YuncongMa/pNet/Python/README.md

 # 4. Choose the desired number of FNs

 # Setup
-dataType = 'Surface'  # data type is surface, fixed for this example dataFormat = 'HCP Surface (*.cifti, *.mat)'  # data format is HCP surface, usually in CIFTI format, but can also be store as a 2D matrix in MAT file, fixed dir_pnet_result = '<User>/Test_FN17_HCP_Workflow'  # Change <User> to a desired directory file_scan = '/Volumes/Scratch_0/pNet/Example/HCP_Surface/Data/Scan_List.txt'  # a txt file storing directory of each fMRI scan file file_Brain_Template = pNet.Brain_Template.file_HCP_surf  # a built-in brain template file, made for the HCP surface data K = 17  # Number of FNs, can be changed to any positive integer number
+# data type is surface, fixed for this example
+dataType = 'Surface'
+# data format is HCP surface, usually in CIFTI format, but can also be store as a 2D matrix in MAT file, fixed
+dataFormat = 'HCP Surface (*.cifti, *.mat)'
+# directory of the pNet result folder.
+Change <User> to a desired directory
+dir_pnet_result = '<User>/Test_FN17_HCP_Workflow'
+# a txt file storing directory of each fMRI scan file, required to provide
+file_scan = '/Volumes/Scratch_0/pNet/Example/HCP_Surface/Data/Scan_List.txt'
+# a built-in brain template file, made for the HCP surface data, optional to change
+file_Brain_Template = pNet.Brain_Template.file_HCP_surf
+# number of FNs, can be changed to any positive integer number
+K = 17

 # Run pNet workflow
 pNet.workflow_simple(